JohanAberg/vhs-decode/README.md

 <img src="https://github.com/oyvindln/vhs-decode/wiki/assets/images/Post-Processing/TV-PC-Levels.png" width="600" height="">

-The export tool will by default render a lossless, interlaced top field first and high-bitrate (roughly 70-100 Mb/s) FFV1 codec video which, which although ideal for archival and further processing has only recently started to gain support in modern [NLEs](https://en.wikipedia.org/wiki/Non-linear_editing).
+The export tool will by default render a lossless, interlaced, top field first and high-bitrate (roughly 70-100 Mb/s) FFV1 codec video which, although ideal for archival and further processing has only recently started to gain support in modern [NLEs](https://en.wikipedia.org/wiki/Non-linear_editing).

 Some recommended free tools for post-processing are: